phesketh-igtp/RutiSeq-nf/README.md

 Additional outputs include PDFs of SNP phylogeny (ML tree generated with IQ-Tree) colored by cluster identity, and NEX files for upload into [PopArt](https://popart.maths.otago.ac.nz/) for visualisation.

-##### Sub-wf 4: Cluster SNP barcoding (<code>--workflow barcoding</code>) [TBD]
+##### Sub-wf 4: Cluster SNP barcoding [TBD]
 This is an experimental aspect of the workflow that aims to begin characterizing individual SNPs that are designated uniquely to a particular 5 SNP pairwise distance cluster (<code>--distance 5</code> in MTBseq).
-The plan with this sub-wf is to quickly being identifying which genomic cluster a particular genome may belong to prior to SNP clustering with the goal of reducing computational resources and speeding up the analysis.
+The plan with this sub-wf is to quickly identifying which genomic cluster a particular genome may belong to prior to SNP clustering with the goal of reducing computational resources and speeding up the analysis.
 All genomes as part of the sub-wf 1 will have their SNP profiles compared to the cluster barcode SNPs and pre allocated a preliminary cluster for clustering in sub-wf 2.

 In this workflow, all genomes SNP profiles merged into a single VCF (grouped by lineage), and the SNP profiles of genomes belonging to the same cluster are compared to all other genomes within the same lineage, to calculate the F~TS~ value (fixation index) for each SNP within the cluster population.
 SNPs that fulfill the following criteria are classified as a cluster specific SNP:
 - F~TS~ = 1